dips-21/my_practice/README.md

 ==========================================================================
 * Iterator is an interface it encapsulated the iteration logic which is applied on collection of objects which can be iterable.
-* collection framework provide iterator for it's implementations..eg.arraylist ,linkedlist are implementations of Collection
+* collection framework provide iterator for it's implementations..eg.arraylist ,linkedlist are implementations of Collection.
 * Any Iterable has to provide iterator() .
 * It has hasnext(),next(),remove() method.
 * HasNext() method return boolean value ,if the iterable list has more elements to